crosstyan/dotfiles/README.md

 ## emacs.org
-The code in this file will be compiled to `emacs.el` which will be imported to =.emacs= because of `(org-babel-load-file (expand-file-name "~/emacs.org" user-emacs-directory))`
+The code in this file will be compiled to `emacs.el` which will be imported to `.emacs` because of `(org-babel-load-file (expand-file-name "~/emacs.org" user-emacs-directory))`

 It's kind of cool.